mr-anderson86/minimarket_docker_compose_example/README.md

 ## Description

 This project simulates an online market/shop, where you can "buy" and view your purchase history.
-The whole infrastructure is configured and ran via docker-compose.
+The whole infrastructure is configured and ran on [Kubernetes or](https://kubernetes.io/) [Docker Compose](https://docs.docker.com/compose/).
 (Created by mr-anderson86, started @11/2021)

 ## Structure